mariodiasbatista/object-detection/README.md

 ## ✨ Scenarios

-✅ Train with anotated Images from [Open Images Dataset](https://storage.googleapis.com/openimages/web/visualizer/index.html) (easy process)
+✅ 1- Train with anotated Images from [Open Images Dataset](https://storage.googleapis.com/openimages/web/visualizer/index.html) (easy process)

-✅ Train with custom anotated Images from the user (hard process)
+✅ 2- Train with custom anotated Images from the user (hard process)

-✅ Inference, put the trained model detecting on image
+✅ 3- Inference, put the trained model detecting on image

-✅ Inference, put the trained model detecting on video
+✅ 4- Inference, put the trained model detecting on video

-✅ Check Results
+✅ 5- Check all Results

 ## 🔧 Installation
 For a quick instalation execute the darknet_compile.sh on yout working dir.